 - Know your investment horizon.
 The sooner you think you will need your invested money, the lower risk you should take with that money.
 So, if you are saving up for a European vacation a year from now, go with a money market.
 If you are savings up to put a down payment on a new house 4 years from now, go with a bond mutual fund.
 If you are saving up for retirement 35 years from now, go with a stock mutual fund.
 The sooner you will need the money, the lower the risk you should take with your investment and the further in the future that you will need the money, the greater the risk that you should take with your investment.

 - Your first mutual fund should be an index fund.
 I’ve already mentioned that index funds on average out-perform managed funds.
 This may seem counterintuitive but the fund managers are human and humans are fallible and an exceedingly small number of fund managers are actually smarter than the stock market.
 Picking winner stocks is a little like picking winning horses at the races – there is a little bit of science but a whole lot of luck and just because a particular fund manager did a great job of picking stocks last year does not mean that he/she will do an equally great job next year.
 Even if you find a fund manager that is omnipotent and consistently picks winners, that managed fund will be more expensive in terms of annual fees than the index fund.
-Look for an index fund that (1) gives you a broad exposure to a lot of companies, (2) has no “front load” (an initial charge to invest your money – usually some percentage of the total amount that you are depositing), (3) a very low annual fee.
+Look for an index fund that (1) gives you a broad exposure to a lot of companies, (2) has no “front load” (an initial charge to invest your money – usually some percentage of the total amount that you are depositing), and (3) a very low annual fee.
 Still don’t know what to do?
 Then start with the Vanguard U.S. Total Stock Market Index Fund and then compare the stock composition and annual maintenance fees of index funds offered by other investment firms to it as you are deciding on which fund to buy.
 Purchasing your first mutual fund is pretty easy – you can get on-line with a large investment firm (such as T. Rowe Price, Vanguard, or Fidelity) and set up an account while sitting at home on your couch.

 - Dollar cost averaging is smarter than you are.
 Dollar cost averaging is the strategy of investing a set amount at regular intervals, for example, $100 every month.
 On months that the stock market is down, that $100 will buy you more shares of that particular mutual fund and on months that the stock market is up, that $100 will buy fewer shares.
-Many investors try to “time the market” and only buy shares of stocks or mutual funds when they think the prices are at rock bottom and are set to go up and then those same investors will sell their shares of stock or mutual funds when then thing the prices are as high as they are going to go and will soon be falling.
+Many investors try to “time the market” and only buy shares of stocks or mutual funds when they think the prices are at rock bottom and are set to go up and then those same investors will sell their shares of stock or mutual funds when they think the prices are as high as they are going to go and will soon be falling.
 The problem is that almost nobody is smarter than the market and the stock market is just as apt to go down in the next few months as it is to go up in the next few months.
 Your best strategy, particularly for long-term investments such as retirement and children’s college funds, is to set up a monthly direct deposit from your checking account into your investment fund.
 If you think you’ll be able to afford to save $1,200 a year, then set up your direct deposit for $100/month.

 - Don’t follow the herd.
 Everyone knows that the secret to successful investing is to “buy low and sell high”.
 That sounds great but it is completely contradictory to human nature.
 Our tendency is to do what everyone else is doing and if everyone is panicking and selling their shares in a falling market, our reflexive action is to also panic and sell, even when by doing so, we sell when the stock market is at a low rather than a high.
 For generations, stock markets go down and then they eventually go up and over time, they always go up.
 If you are investing for a long horizon, then news that the Dow Jones Industrial Index fell 2% today should be of no greater significance than the fact that it rained today.
 I do have a personal flaw, however – whenever the stock market is in a “correction” and has a lot of days/weeks of sustained losses and whenever our country finds itself in a recession, I buy more shares of stock mutual funds.
 I just can’t help myself.
 I know that no matter how dismal the financial news is and how bad the economic forecast is, stocks are eventually going to go back up.
 In this sense, I am being a contrarian, rather than following the investor herd.